angelicaCruz/SimpleBoardGame/README.md

 This project is an example usage of METool kit.

 **SCENARIO**
-Two devices share the same scene and interact with a common object: the **Grid**.
+- Two devices share the same scene and interact with a common object: the **Grid**.

-Two devices stand for two players: Player A colors the blocks of the grid with blue while Player B uses color green to color the blocks.
+- Two devices stand for two players: Player A colors the blocks of the grid with blue while Player B uses color green to color the blocks.
-At every turn, only one player can interact with the scene.
-You can change it if you want to.
+- At every turn, only one player can interact with the scene.
+This is where Collaboration module plays a big role.
+Thanks to its actions, devices and workstation are able to exchanges messages and are synced with each other.
 **Note:**
 - Before getting started, download [**METookit**](https://github.com/DataMesh-OpenSource/METoolkit "METoolkit Source").
 - This project is created with the older version on METool kit, so make sure you're not using the METool kit 2017 version.